Bachelor of Science with Honours Degree BSc(Hons) in Chemistry

 400-level Honours Courses

 The 400-level year of a BSc(Hons) in Chemistry normally involves four advanced-level lecture courses, although variations can be negotiated with the Director of Postgraduate Studies It also includes CHEM480, an individual research project carried out under the guidance of a member of the academic staff.
-These projects are the students first exposure to real scientific research; they are a significant part of the department's research programme and the results are often published in international research journals.
+These projects are the students first exposure to independent scientific research; they are a significant part of the department's research programme and the results are often published in international research journals.

 On the basis of the results obtained in this year, the student is awarded a “class of Honours”.
 Those who are awarded a BSc (Hons) degree with first- or second-class Honours can proceed directly to PhD studies without having to complete an MSc qualification.